c0fec0de/git-ws/docs/manual/fileref.rst

 To aid this, ``git-ws`` provides two mechanisms: File linking and file copying.

-.. note:: Linking and Copying only works for the main repository
+.. note:: Linking and Copying only works for the main repository *and* all first level dependencies.

-    Both mechanisms described here apply only to the main repo within a workspace.
-Copy and link files defined by dependencies of the main repo are ignored.
+    Both mechanisms described here apply only to the main repo within a workspace and all its direct dependencies.
+    Copy and link files in the manifest files of the refered dependencies are ignored.

 File Linking